 Someone else can call on your behalf to apply, but you need to be with them when they call.
 You must give your permission for the DWP or DfC to speak to that person about your claim.
-You do not need to do this if you are terminally ill and claiming under special rules (pages 19 to 20).
+You do not need to do this if you are terminally ill and claiming under special rules.